build-systems/BuildSystems-gh/README.md

 </details>

-## Surface Properties Tool
+## Building Component Tool
-We feed this parametric model with data from our building component library.
-For each component in this library there is information about amount of material, the carbon footprint and prices for each square meter of construction.
+Our LCA tool - Life Cycle Assessment.

+We have a component with our own in-house developed library assembled on top of [Oköbaudat](https://www.oekobaudat.de/) And a component that calculates the amount of material and its

 ### Components
 <details>